Authentication

 The way to configure authentication differs by your deployment method, depending on whether you are running Weaviate in Docker or Kubernetes.
 Below, we provide examples for both.

-For Weaviate Cloud (WCD) instances, authentication is pre-configured with OIDC and API key access.
-You can authenticate against Weaviate with your WCD credentials using OIDC, or with API keys.
+For Weaviate Cloud (WCD) instances, authentication is pre-configured with API key access.
+You can authenticate against Weaviate with API keys.

 API Key Authentication